j6nca/notes/docs/food/index.md

+---
+tags:
+  - landing
+created: 2024-07-29
+---

 # Food

 This space is to share my love of food.
-I plan to include recipes that I've made or am interested in trying, as well as reviews of restaurants I've been to.
+I plan to include [[food/recipes/index|recipes]] that I've made or am interested in trying, as well as reviews of [[food/reviews/index|restaurants I've been to]].

-## Map

-I enjoy measuring and recording my own data day-to-day, here is a map of all the entries listed under the [[food/reviews/index|review section]]

-## Additonal Resources
+## Additional Resources

 Here is a list of general food-related resources I've found extremely insightful and useful.